 Expats moving to Taiwan can expect to find plenty of accommodation options available to them.
-Although housing in Taiwan can be relatively expensive, there is so much on offer, that – with a little patience and ingenuity – expats are sure to find a comfortable, reasonably-priced place to rent while in the country.
+Although accommodation in Taiwan can be relatively expensive, there is so much on offer that with a little patience and ingenuity expats are sure to find a comfortable, reasonably priced place to rent while in the country.

 Renting property in Taiwan

-Most Taiwanese employers will not provide an expat with a housing allowance over and above their basic salary.
-Accommodation in Taipei city is relatively expensive compared to the rest of the country, but it varies according to the area.
+Accommodation in Taipei is relatively expensive compared to the rest of the country, but it varies according to the area.
 Sometimes rental prices will include utilities such as building maintenance and garbage disposal.
-Expats must pay their own water and electricity bills, but these are relatively low.
+Tenants must pay their own water and electricity bills, but these are relatively low.

 Most apartments have air conditioners installed (Taiwan is very hot in summer), but central heating is not common.
 It is possible to find apartment blocks with indoor swimming pools and gyms, but these are very expensive.

 The process of finding an apartment in Taiwan can be difficult, especially if one doesn't speak Mandarin.
-If one goes through an agent, however, expect to pay an agent’s fee of at least one month's rent.
-Additionally, most landlords will charge one or two month's rent as a deposit, refundable at the end of one year.
-One can try to negotiate a discount on these extra costs.
+If going through an agent, however, expect to pay an agent’s fee of at least one month's rent.
+Additionally, most landlords will charge one or two months' rent as a deposit, refundable at the end of one year.
+Expats can try to negotiate a discount on these extra costs.

 Most apartments in Taiwan will come furnished.
 However, it is also relatively easy to buy second-hand furniture and appliances from the expat community.